 The public is more aware than ever about the problems of poorly-disposed-of plastic and feel a greater responsibility towards the environment.
 We now label every plastic mailing bag that we send with a clear recycling message to make it known that our packaging can be put in with your recycling.
 Please help us by recycling the packaging that we use to ship your order.

 In the UK you can check if your local council collect plastic bags for recycling at www.recyclenow.com/local-recycling or, if they don't, you can find out where to recycle your plastic mailbags at the same website www.recyclenow.com/local-recycling.
 Our plastic mailbags fall into the same category as 'Carrier Bags'.

-Plastic isn't perfect but by using recyclable mailing bags and you, the consumer, ensuring that they are recycled, this should lead to reduced levels of pollution and production of greenhouse gases compared to paper packaging.
+Plastic isn't perfect but by using recyclable mailing bags and bubble wrap, and you, the consumer, ensuring that they are recycled, this should lead to reduced levels of pollution and production of greenhouse gases compared to paper packaging.